renatofdds/aidermacs/README.md

 The `All File Actions` and `All Code Actions` entries open submenus with more specialized commands.
 Use the displayed keys to navigate these submenus.

+### File Management and AI Interaction

+When using Aidermacs, you have the flexibility to decide which files the AI should read and edit.
+Here are some guidelines:

+- **Editable Files**: Add files you want the AI to potentially edit.
+This grants the AI permission to both read and modify these files if necessary.
+- **Read-Only Files**: If you want the AI to read a file without editing it, you can add it as read-only.
+In Aidermacs, all add file commands can be prefixed with `C-u` to specify read-only access.
+- **Session Scratchpads**: Use the session scratchpads (`S`) to paste notes or documentation that will be fed to the AI as read-only.
+- **External Files**: The "Add file to session" (`G`) command allows you to include files outside the current project (or files in `.gitignore`), as Aider doesn't automatically include these files in its context.

+The AI can sometimes determine relevant files on its own, depending on the model and the context of the codebase.
+However, for precise control, it's often beneficial to manually specify files, especially when dealing with complex projects.

+Aider encourages a collaborative approach, similar to working with a human co-worker.
+Sometimes the AI will need explicit guidance, while other times it can infer the necessary context on its own.

 ### Prompt Files Minor Mode

 Aidermacs provides a minor mode that makes it easy to work with prompt files and other Aider-related files.
 The minor mode can be enabled automatically for specific files by calling `(aidermacs-setup-minor-mode)` in your config: